-56. The Cabinet member responsible for communications, after consultation with the Authority, may, in the case of a second or subsequent conviction of a telecommunication service provider of an offence referred to in section 51(3)(a)(ii) and notwithstanding the 15 imposition of any penalty prescribed by section 51(3)(b), revoke the licence issued to the telecommunication service provider concerned under Chapter V of the Telecommunications Act, to provide a telecommunication service.
+56. The Cabinet member responsible for communications, after consultation with the Authority, may, in the case of a second or subsequent conviction of a telecommunication service provider of an offence referred to in section 51(3)(a)(i) and notwithstanding the 45 imposition of any penalty prescribed by section 51(3)(b), revoke the licence issued to the telecommunication service provider concerned under Chapter V of the Telecommunications Act, to provide a telecommunication service.

-Forfeiture of listed equipment
+Forfeiture of listed or other equipment

-57. (1) A court convicting a person of an offence referred to in section 51 must, in 20 addition to any penalty which it may impose in respect of that offence, declare any listed equipmentto be forfeited to the State.
+57. (1) A court convicting a person of an offence referred to in section 51 must, in 50 addition to any penalty which it may impose in respect of that offence, declare any listed equipment-

-- (a) by means of which the offence was committed; - (b) which was used in connection with the commission of the offence; - (c) which was found in the possession of the convicted person; or
+(a) by means of which the offence was committed;

+(b) which was used in connection with the commission of the offence;

+(c) which was found in the possession of the convicted person; or to be forfeited to the State.